 - Proactive government policies.

-- Investor friendly incentives.
+- Investor-friendly incentives.

-- Highly skilled manpower
+- Highly skilled manpower.

 - India has the world’s largest population of livestock.

-- Poultry is a highly vertically integrated industry in India and matches.
+- Poultry is a highly integrated industry.

 Opportunity in Poultry and Meat Sector

 The table below outlines the growth opportunities for the 'technology and equipment suppliers' and 'poultry industry players'.

 |New technologies in meat and poultry processing.||New products that add value such as frozen products, RTC/RTE, and snacks.|